US Accuses Russia Of Further Escalation On Ukraine Border - UrduPoint

 Russia denies plotting an invasion and has demanded legal guarantees from the United States and NATO, demanding the alliance stop an eastward expansion.

-The United States and its allies have already warned of unprecedented sanctions if Russia invades.
+The US and its allies have already warned of unprecedented sanctions if Russia invades.

 "We strongly urge Russia to de-escalate by pulling back troops from its border with Ukraine," the State Department spokesperson added.